constructions-incongrues/net.constructions-incongrues.mejs/README.md

 A collection of [MediaElement.js](mediaelementjs.com) plugins :

-* Smart Playlists : Link a timestamped playlist to the player
+* Smart Playlist : Links a timestamped playlist to the player
-* Autochange : Automatically change page URL when a media ends
+* Autochange : Automatically changes page URL when a media ends

 These plugins are maintained by [Constructions Incongrues](http://www.constructions-incongrues.net).